 These long, round cylinders come in a variety of lengths, textures, and firmness.
 If you are new to self-massage, start soft with something like this.
 Once you get accustomed to the feel or if you just want to jump right in, this is the one we love the most.
 For those who want a bit of intensity, try a high-density roller like this or try one with knobs like this.

 They are also easy to find in sporting good stores as well as Target, Walmart, and Amazon.

-The majority of foam rollers are 3 feet long, which is great because you can stay on the targeted areas easier, however, this means that they aren’t the most space efficient myofascial tool.
-There are one foot options like this, which are good if you like rolling but don’t have a lot of storage space.
+The majority of foam rollers are 3 feet long, which is great because you can stay on the targeted areas easier, however, this means that they aren’t the most space-efficient myofascial tool.
+There are one-foot options like this, which are good if you like rolling but don’t have a lot of storage space.

 Because of their size, foam rollers don’t really travel so if you need something while on an adventure trip, a traditional foam roller will take up way too much space.

 Foam rollers are hard to use on certain areas of the body.
-Although much easier to use from the get go, some areas require the user to use strength to hold themselves up to target quads, IT band, or upper back.
+Although much easier to use from the get-go, some areas require the user to use strength to hold themselves up to target quads, IT band, or upper back.

 I use my foam roller daily for the back and hips.
-When I am introducing clients to self massaging techniques, I always start with a foam roller on the back.
-Using a foam roller is easy to learn and because you are on a cylinder it help to minimize the pressure on the spine.
+When I am introducing clients to self-massaging techniques, I always start with a foam roller on the back.
+Using a foam roller is easy to learn and because you are on a cylinder it helps to minimize the pressure on the spine.
 Another great area to target with a foam roller is the hips.
 By sitting on the foam roller, you can get broad sweeps through the fleshy part of the gluteals.

 2 | Tennis Ball or Lacrosse Ball for Myofascial Release